-'Idiot,' 'Unhinged,' A 'Sixth-Grader:' Aides Fault Trump In Explosive New Book
+'Idiot,' 'Unhinged,' A 'Sixth-Grader': Aides Fault Trump In Explosive New Book

 Woodward's book, which is described as based on in-depth interviews with those in and around the West Wing, details a dysfunctional White House in which Trump is an unpredictable boss not respected by top aides.

-For example, according to the reports, former White House economic adviser Gary Cohn's stole a letter off Trump's desk to keep him from formally withdrawing from the U.S. trade deal with South Korea.
+For example, according to the reports, former White House economic adviser Gary Cohn stole a letter off Trump's desk to keep him from formally withdrawing from the U.S. trade deal with South Korea.

-Trump's current chief of staff, John Kelly, also is quoted calling Trump an "idiot" and "unhinged," describes his White House role as the worst job he ever had.
+Trump's current chief of staff, John Kelly, also is quoted calling Trump an "idiot" and "unhinged" and describes his White House role as the worst job he ever had.

-In another reported excerpt, Woodward writes that Trump told Defense Secretary James Mattis that he wanted to assassinate Syrian leader Bashar al-Assad after a chemical attack in April 2017.
+In another reported excerpt, Woodward writes that Trump told Defense Secretary Jim Mattis that he wanted to assassinate Syrian leader Bashar Assad after a chemical attack in April 2017.

-Mattis is said to have told Trump that he would get onto the matter but ignored the president's request — and instead put forth very limited options for conventional airstrikes.
+Mattis is said to have told Trump that he would get on the matter but ignored the president's request — and instead put forth very limited options for conventional airstrikes.
 The United States twice has attacked targets inside Syria as punishment for Assad's use of chemical weapons.

-Mattis is described as among those in the administration who grew exasperated the Trump's limited intelligence; he complained that Trump has the understanding of a "fifth or sixth grader," according to Woodward.
+Mattis is described as among those in the administration who grew exasperated with Trump's limited intelligence; he complained that Trump has the understanding of a "fifth- or sixth-grader," according to Woodward.

 The Russia investigation